The Best Fantasy Movies on HBO Max

-HBO Max is home to a handful of the most iconic fantasy movies ever made, from classics like the Wizard of Oz to more recent hits like The Lord of the Rings and the Studio Ghibli collection.
+HBO Max is the place to be for the most iconic fantasy movies ever made, from classics like the Wizard of Oz to more recent hits like The Lord of the Rings and the Studio Ghibli collection.
 Make the most of this mix of fantasy powerhouses and cult classics.

 Here are our picks for fantasy movies to stream now on HBO Max.